 Know as Many Wedding Details as You Can

 To prevent rushing this decision, give yourself a 60-day grace period where you don’t pop the bridesmaid question to any of your friends.
-During that time, start planning out your wedding, deciding how many bridesmaids you actually want, and thinking about things what kinds of gifts you want to give them when the time comes to ask them to be your bridesmaid.
+During that time, start planning out how many bridesmaids you actually want, and think about things like what kinds of gifts you want to give them when the time comes to ask them to be your bridesmaid.

 After the initial excitement of hearing they will be a bridesmaid, it's natural for a person to have some initial stress or apprehension about assuming the role.
 Early on (within the first few weeks of asking), you should meet with each bridesmaid to start discussing your overall wedding vision.
 Make sure each bridesmaid understands their role and responsibilities in your wedding, and be sure to ask them if they have any questions or concerns.
 Getting everyone on the same page will help as you move towards your big day.